Particular/docs.particular.net/nservicebus/bridge/scenarios.md

 An example of this scenario is using different namespaces in Azure Service Bus, or different SQL Server database instances, or even different SQL Server instances.

-The [bridge sample](/samples/bridge/simple) shows how this is achieved by using the LearningTransport twice.
+The [bridge sample](/samples/bridge/simple) shows how this is achieved by using the LearningTransport on each side of the bridge.
 The second instance of the LearningTransport is stored in a different location than the first instance.
 This simulates endpoints that cannot communicate with each other directly and need the `NServiceBus.Transport.Bridge` to bridge the two instances of the LearningTransport.